Stadsarchief-Amsterdam/blauwdruk/blauwdruk-shacl/test/readme.md

 # Data for testing the Blauwdruk SHACL definitions

 This directory contains files that can be used to test the SHACL files in this blauwdruk-shacl directory.
-It contains files that should not give error messages (with 'correct' in the filename) or files that should give error messages intentionally (with 'incorrect' in the filename).
-It contains 'minimal' files as well; these are correct but contain the minimal data that should give a correct SHACL-validation.
+It contains files that should not give error messages (with 'correct' in the filename) and files that should give error messages intentionally (with 'incorrect' in the filename).
+Sometimes it contains 'minimal' and 'maximal' files as well; these are correct but contain the minimal or maximum data that should give a correct SHACL-validation.

 IMPORTANT NOTE: The examples do not imply decisions on the way URI's of the Amsterdam City Archives are or should be created!
 Neither about the usage of blanknodes in the data.

 # SHACL validation
 I've used Jena to validate data against shacl shapes.
-After installation we use the Command Line Interface (CLI) command 'shacl'.
+After installation you can use the Command Line Interface (CLI) command 'shacl'.

 ## Install Jena
 [Jena](https://jena.apache.org/) is "a free and open source Java framework for building Semantic Web and Linked Data applications".
 You can download it [here](https://jena.apache.org/download/), unpack the tar or zip and place it on a convenient place on your system.